CNO Financial Group (CNO)

 11. Return on Equity

-12. Key Takeaways from CNO Financial Group’s Q3 Results
+12. Key Takeaways from CNO Financial Group’s Q4 Results

 13. Is Now The Time To Buy CNO Financial Group?

-CNO Financial Group isn’t a terrible business, but it isn’t one of our picks.
-To begin with, its revenue growth was weak over the last five years.
-And while its estimated BVPS growth for the next 12 months is great, the downside is its BVPS has declined over the last five years.
-On top of that, its projected EPS for the next year is lacking.
+CNO Financial Group falls short of our quality standards.
+To kick things off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its BVPS has declined over the last five years.
+On top of that, its net premiums earned growth was weak over the last five years.

-CNO Financial Group’s P/B ratio based on the next 12 months is 1.5x.
-While this valuation is reasonable, we don’t really see a big opportunity at the moment.
-We're pretty confident there are more exciting stocks to buy at the moment.
+CNO Financial Group’s P/B ratio based on the next 12 months is 1.4x.
+This valuation tells us a lot of optimism is priced in - we think there are better stocks to buy right now.